bham11/bham11/README.md

 ### Hi there 👋

+My name is Brandon Hampstead.
+I am a Computer Science and Economics student at Northeastern University, with a passion for sports and data analytics.
+I am currently in the process of searching for my first co-op through Northeastern.

 <!--
 **bham11/bham11** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.